 On June 22, 2022, The MSCHE approved EIC's substantive change request applications to close the Belleville campus and the teach-out of the Cardiovascular Technology Program.
+All Belleville students can complete their courses on the Jersey City campus.

-Accreditation and Affiliations
+Accreditation and Approvals

-Eastern International College is accredited by the Middle States Commission on Higher Education, 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801 Tel (267) 284-5011 www.msche.org.
+Eastern International College is accredited by the Middle States Commission on Higher Education, 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801 Tel (267) 284-5011 www.msce.org.
 The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).